- UCLA School of Law (J.D., 1984)

 Although he resides in Southern California, Mr. Gindler practices on a nation-wide basis.
 He has litigated cases in the Northern District of California, the Eastern District of Texas, the Southern District of New York, the District of Massachusetts, the District of Delaware, the District of Oregon, the District of Minnesota, among many others.
 Mr. Gindler also supervises litigation with an international dimension, working with lawyers overseas on both commercial and patent disputes.

-Mr. Gindler is an active supporter of the non-profit performing arts community in Los Angeles.
-He currently serves as Chairman of the Board of Directors of the Los Angeles Master Chorale and The Antaeus Company.
-He is also a member of the Board of Directors of the Los Angeles Philharmonic Association.
-His wife, Kiki Ramos Gindler, is a member of the Board of Directors of Center Theatre Group (the largest non-profit theatre organization in the country), as well as the Board of Governors of the Ojai Music Festival.
+Mr. Gindler is an active supporter of the non-profit performing arts community.
+He currently serves as Chairman of the Board of Directors of the Los Angeles Master Chorale and the Antaeus Theatre Company.
+He is also a member of the Board of Directors of the Los Angeles Philharmonic, the Performing Arts Center of Los Angeles County (commonly referred to as The Music Center), and Beth Morrison Projects.
+His wife, Kiki Ramos Gindler, serves as President of the Board of Directors of Center Theatre Group, one of the largest non-profit theatre organizations in the country.

 - Member of the Litigation, Intellectual Property Law, and Labor and Employment Law Sections of the American Bar Association, the State Bar of California, and the Los Angeles County Bar Association.